erainey/googleplusonejquery/README.md

 jQuery wrapper for the Google +1 button.
 Renders +1 button on the page inside target DOM element and writes Google API script tag on the fly, if not included with the intial page load.
 (6/25/2011 - Callback functionality needs to be revisited)
+More information about the plugin can be found at http://code.google.com/apis/+1button/